Debunking Minimalism: What it is (not) and how it came about

 Societal critique

-Whenever humans have felt let down by or disconnected from mainstream society at the time, counter-cultures have developed.
+Whenever humans felt let down or disconnected from mainstream society, counter-cultures developed.

-In the 19th century, for example, philosophers like Henry David Thoreau and Ralph Waldo Emerson criticized the (pre-civil war) America of their days: an increasingly industrialized society with institutions that undermined and corrupted the power of the individual and of nature itself.
-Their answer to it: Transcendentalism – a philosophy which believed (like Hinduism and Zen Buddhism) that we already hold the answers to our questions, and that simplicity and self-reflection lead to insight and enlightenment.
+In the 19th century, philosophers like Henry David Thoreau and Ralph Waldo Emerson criticized the (pre-civil war) America of their days: an increasingly industrialized society with institutions that undermined and corrupted the power of the individual and nature itself.
+Their answer to it is Transcendentalism, a philosophy which believes (like Hinduism and Zen Buddhism) that we already hold the answers to our questions and that simplicity and self-reflection lead to insight and enlightenment.

-Thoreau even tested his views in an experiment, living in the forest far away from society for two years – the experience of which he shared in his book ‘Walden’.
+Thoreau even tested his views in an experiment: he lived in a forest far from society for two years, an experience he shared in his book Walden.

 Artistic revolution

-As a design form, simplicity (re)gained popularity in the 1920s/1930s.
-After World War I, Walter Gropius and later Ludwig Mies van der Rohe, led an experimental art school that brought together applied and fine arts, and would influence art, design and architecture to this day.
-The German Bauhaus style was known for its clean lines and its ‘everything you need/nothing you don’t’ approach to function and design.
+Simplicity (re)gained popularity as a design form in the 1920s and 1930s.
+After World War I, Walter Gropius and later Ludwig Mies van der Rohe led an experimental art school that combined applied and fine arts, influencing art, design, and architecture today.
+The German Bauhaus style was known for its clean lines and everything you need/nothing you don’t approach to function and design.

-Stripping away superfluous layers in art and design continued in the decades after the Bauhaus closed.
-In the 1960s/1970s, an art form developed that aimed to create a zen-like experience based on simplicity, utility and elegance.
-Minimalism as an art form aimed to ‘heighten certain experiences by reducing distractions.
-It’s trying to do the most with the fewest number of things.’
+Stripping away superfluous layers in art and design continued decades after the Bauhaus closed.
+In the 1960s/1970s, an art form was developed to create a zen-like experience based on simplicity, utility, and elegance.
+Minimalism as an art form aimed to heighten specific experiences by reducing distractions.
+It’s trying to do the most with the fewest number of things.
 (Stephen Chung/Architect).

 Bauhaus